-Revel in the wild and diverse landscapes of Mount Moffatt.
+Revel in the wild and diverse landscapes of Mount Moffatt, a section of Carnarvon National Park.
 Broad, sandy valleys of the Maranoa River are covered with open, grassy woodlands.
 Striking outcrops of sculpted sandstone rise above the trees.

 In the north-east of the park, sandstone cliffs lead up to the basalt-topped ridges of the Great Dividing Range.
 At more than 1000 metres above sea level, the Consuelo Tableland is the highest plateau in Queensland.
 Spectacular views reveal a sweeping landscape of mountain ranges, rugged peaks, escarpments and gorges.